ABLES Assessment Tool Support Materials

 Student achievement in each domain will guide the teacher to the appropriate curriculum level and teaching and learning strategies that could be used to develop an individual education plan.

 The ABLES assessment tool is available online for teachers via the School Curriculum and Standards Authority website.
-This links teachers directly to the secure assessment tool, which is accessed by teachers using their individual school username and password.
+This links teachers directly to the secure assessment tool, which is accessed by teachers using their individual log-in details (read the User Guide).
 Refer to: Getting Started with ABLEWA.

 The School Curriculum and Standards Authority acknowledges the development of the ABLES Assessment Tool by the University of Melbourne and the Department of Education and Training, Victoria and the Victorian Curriculum and Assessment Authority for their development and publication of the ABLES Curriculum and Support Materials.